lake4790k/CarND-LaneLines-P1/writeup.md

 ###1.
 Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-I used the standard cv2 operations in the pipeline: greyscale, blurring, canny edges, region of interest and hough lines.
+I used the standard cv2 operations in the pipeline: color filtering, greyscale, blurring, canny edges, region of interest and hough lines.

 ![pipeline](pipeline.png)